 The support provided to police officers must fulfil two objectives: 1) it must help them curb corruption through the creation of ethics bodies and mechanisms, and 2) it must help them manage situations that, while not involving corruption per se, represent a conflict of values that can lead to dubious conduct and decisions regarding the use of force, respect for personal rights, etc. The societal changes described above require police officers to rethink their role and to develop their professional judgement; they no longer are being asked to impose a particular way of doing things, but rather to interpret situations and propose the best response to the people involved.
 This increased exposure to and interaction with the public has placed police officers under more pressure than ever before, thereby increasing the risk of things going wrong.
 All of these changes, whether societal, professional or organisational, demand a rethinking of the relationship to the norm, to what is just and right.
-The situations today's police officers and police services be given help in making room for increased police autonomy, and especially in creating organisational mechanisms that will make this autonomy possible and establish ethically healthy police environments.
+The situations today's police officers deal with are less and less frequently resolved by an appeal to authority.
+It is important, therefore, that both officers and police services be given help in making room for increased police autonomy, and especially in creating organisational mechanisms that will make this autonomy possible and establish ethically healthy police environments.
 This is why it is important to put in place new structures and mechanisms aimed at integrating ethics in the police community.

-B How can support be integrated into police services?
+How can support be integrated into police services?